alpondith/Cookie-in-Map-Data-Structure-Strategy/README.md

-##Here is some Practice Example
+###Here is some Practice Example

-#add
+#add <br/>
-while reading always use key in String format while adding object key is always converted to string internally
+while reading always use key in String format. <br/>
+while adding object key is always converted to string internally. <br/>

 ```
 resetCookie();